vdkd888/droneproject/README.md

 ## Known Issues (YES, IT IS BUGGY)

-- Memeory leak error (currently no fix, soz)
+- Memory leak error (currently no fix, soz)
 - Drone going crazy (restart everything/ Drone ON/OFF seems to work)
 - Use fully charged battery (Will not work is charge is less than 40%)
 - Restart system after each flight mission